‘Focusing on healing’: Def Leppard drummer Rick Allen responds after attack

 “We ask you to join us in our effort to move from confusion and shock to compassion and empathy.
 We understand this act of violence can be triggering for so many people,” the Instagram caption continued.
 “To all of the fans, veterans, and first responders in our global community, we are thinking of you all.
 Together with love, we can all get through these difficult times.”

-Allen is a rock legend, and his life story has been an inspiration to people around the world.
+The rock legend’s life story has been an inspiration to people around the world.
 In 1984, Allen’s left arm was severed in a car accident in England.

 Despite the loss of his arm, Allen decided to continue playing the drums and since then has been able to perform using a specially designed electronic drum kit.